-'''

-purge volume action=truncate storage=File allpools

-or by default, action=all

-purge volume action storage=File pool=Default
+purge volume action=truncate storage=File allpools or by default, action=all purge volume action storage=File pool=Default python The python command takes a single argument restart:

-'''

 This is possible to specify the volume name, the media type, the pool, the storage, etc... (see help purge) Be sure that your storage device is idle when you decide to run this command.